wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 1.9.3 =
+* Bugfix: The "stopAt" parameter was not persisted.

 = 1.9.2 =
 * Update: Updated the miniAudioPlayer-admin.php using the Wordpress "Settings API".